johnnycopes/globetrotter/README.md

 # Globetrotter

+## NOTE: this project is now being maintained in a [different repo](https://github.com/johnnycopes/atocha).

 ### Live site: https://globetrotter.rocks

 This is a geography app containing a country explorer and a configurable quiz.
 Test yourself on the national flags, capitals, or country names from any part(s) of the world that you choose and receive a score based on your answers.